esgardner/HMM_Project/README.md

 ## Demo Instructions
 The program can be run in the command line or in an IDE, such as PyCharm by specifying the parameters.

 Here is an example of how to run the program:

-Python3 hmm.py pos.hmm “Time flies like an arrow”
+**Python3 hmm.py pos.hmm “Time flies like an arrow”**

-The name of the program file is hmm.py and to run it you need to pass it two arguments: the first is the model file (either pos.hmm or weather_flights.hmm).
-The second is the space-separated observation sequence, in this case the sentence “time flies like an arrow’.
+The name of the program file is **hmm.py** and to run it you need to pass it two arguments: the first is the model file (either pos.hmm or weather_flights.hmm).
+The second is the space-separated observation sequence, in this case the sentence "time flies like an arrow".